JeroSQ/edt_googlecalendar/README.md

 | `ENIB_STUDENT_NAME` | A search string matching your name (e.g. your last name) |

-`ENIB_STUDENT_NAME` is matched case-insensitively against the student list ENIB's own site uses internally (e.g. `"SQUARTINI"` matches `"SQUARTINI Jeronimo"`).
+`ENIB_STUDENT_NAME` is matched case-insensitively against the student list ENIB's own site uses internally (e.g. `"DOE"` matches `"DOE John"`).
 This is resolved fresh every time the workflow runs, so it doesn't break when ENIB's internal IDs change — no DevTools digging required, just use a name specific enough to match only you.
 If it matches more than one student, the workflow will fail with a list of the matches so